Joke theft: 1990s

 For many years, Denis Leary had been friends with fellow comedian Bill Hicks.
 However, when Hicks heard Leary's 1993 album No Cure For Cancer, he felt Leary had stolen his act and material, and the friendship ended abruptly as a result.
-At least three stand-up comedians have gone on the record stating they believe Leary stole not just some of Hicks' material but his persona and attitude.
-As a result of this, it is claimed that after Hicks' death from pancreatic cancer, an industry joke began to circulate about Leary's transformation and subsequent success (roughly; "Question: Why is Denis Leary a star while Bill Hicks is unknown?
+At least three stand-up comedians have gone on the record stating they believe Leary stole not just some of Hicks's material but his persona and attitude.
+As a result of this, it is claimed that after Hicks's death from pancreatic cancer, an industry joke began to circulate about Leary's transformation and subsequent success (roughly; "Question: Why is Denis Leary a star while Bill Hicks is unknown?
 Answer: Because there's no cure for cancer").

 In a 2008 appearance on The Opie and Anthony Show, comedian Louis C.K. claimed that Leary stole his "I'm an asshole" routine, which was then expanded upon and turned into a hit song by Leary.
 On a later episode of the same show, Leary challenged this assertion by claiming that he (Leary) co-wrote the song with Chris Phillips.

 In his memoir Gasping for Airtime, Jay Mohr admitted that he lifted an entire routine from Rick Shapiro's act for a 1995 Saturday Night Live sketch.
 He stated that Shapiro sued the show and was financially compensated, but Shapiro later disputed that he received any compensation.

 2000s and 2010s

 Louis C.K. has maintained a rivalry with Dane Cook over three bits on Cook's album, Retaliation, that allegedly bear some resemblance to three bits on C.K.'s album Live in Houston.
 C.K. and Cook portray this rivalry with comedy and sincerity in an episode of C.K.'s series Louie.

 George Lopez has accused Carlos Mencia ("Menstealya") of plagiarizing his material and claimed that the two once had a physical altercation over the alleged plagiarism.
-However, fellow comedian Ted Sarnowski countered this claim and stated that it was he, not Lopez, who had originally penned the joke and that he had given Mencia permission to use it when he discovered that Lopez had stolen it.
+Later, Joe Rogan publicly confronted Mencia, accusing him of stealing jokes from him and other comedians.
+Following this confrontation, Rogan was banned from The Comedy Store for several years.
+However, fellow comedian Ted Sarnowski countered these claim and stated that it was he, not Lopez, who had originally penned the joke and that he had given Mencia permission to use it when he discovered that Lopez had stolen it.